 The journey of raising beef is among the most complex of any food.
-Due in part to their changing nutritional needs throughout their lifetime, beef cattle often times will change hands and ownership up to three or four times, over the course of one and a half to three years, as they move through their various life stages.
+This is due in part to the changing nutritional needs throughout their lifetime.
+Beef cattle will change hands and ownership up to three or four times, over the course of one and a half to three years, as they move through their various life stages.

 Across this process, however, one important thing remains constant – and that’s the beef community’s shared commitment to raising cattle in a safe, humane and environmentally sustainable way.
 Working together, each segment of the beef lifecycle aims to make the best use of vital natural resources like land, water and energy - not just for today, but also for the future.
 The result is a delicious and nutritious food you can feel good about serving your family and friends.
 Let’s explore how beef gets from pasture to plate.

 Raising beef begins with ranchers who maintain a herd of cows that give birth to calves once a year.
 When a calf is born, it typically weighs 60 to 100 pounds.
 Over the next few months, each calf will live off its mother’s milk and graze on grass pastures.
 Often this land is not suitable for producing other food crops.